Amanda Wixted

-Amanda Wixted (born November 23, 1981) is a video game programmer and founder of Meteor Grove Software.
+Amanda Wixted (born November 23, 1981) is an American video game programmer and founder of Meteor Grove Software.

 Early life

 Wixted was born on November 23, 1981, in Paris, France.
 At the age of two, she moved to Kuwait City, and at the age of nine, to Dhahran, Saudi Arabia, and at age 15 moved again to attend Stevenson School, a boarding school in Pebble Beach, California.
 She graduated from Stevenson School in 2000 and attended the University of Arizona where she received a bachelor's degree in computer science.

 Career

 After graduating from the University of Arizona in 2005, Wixted took a job as a game programmer for SkillJam.
 There, she led a development team that created 10 mobile multiplayer games.
 Wixted also worked on a two-player turn-based strategy game while at SkillJam.